allmaps/presentations/README.md

 To add a new presentation, create a new subdirectory in [`presentations`](presentations).
 In this new subdirectory, create a file called `+page.svelte`.

-In this Svelte file, each slide is placed in a `<section>` elemtent.
+In this Svelte file, each slide is placed in a `<section>` element.
 Each section is a [CSS grid](https://css-tricks.com/snippets/css/complete-guide-grid/) which you can customize with Tailwind classed.

 Static files like images and JSON files can be placed in a new subdirectory in [`static`](static).